Exam Resources

 - Specify how many runs are required for successful execution using

-to run them in parallel - Same as Kubernetes Job, Kubernetes CronJob adds a
+completions.
+The pods spin up serially.
+We can setparallelismto run them in parallel - Same as Kubernetes Job, Kubernetes CronJob adds a

-schedule - Use
+cronschedule - Use

-to see the completions count - The cron
+watch kubectl get jobto see the completions count - The cron

-follows the syntax `<min 0-60/interval> <hour 0-24/interval> <date 1-31/interval> <month 1-12/interval> <day of month 1-7/interval>
+schedulefollows the syntax `<min 0-60/interval> <hour 0-24/interval> <date 1-31/interval> <month 1-12/interval> <day of month 1-7/interval>

 Section 7 - Services and Networking